hoffie/dkb-visa/README.rst

 -----------------
-It will log-in as you at DKB's online banking website, will pretend to be you, will use the CSV export feature and will convert the fetched data to the QIF format, which can be important by several financial tools.
+It will log-in as you at DKB's online banking website, will pretend to be you, will use the CSV export feature and will convert the fetched data to the QIF format, which can be imported by several financial tools.

 Requirements
 ------------